BroknApples/SimpleC-Snake/README.md

 CONTROLS

-W - MOVE UP
+W - MOVE UP,
-A - MOVE LEFT
+A - MOVE LEFT,
-S - MOVE DOWN
+S - MOVE DOWN,
-D - MOVE RIGHT
+D - MOVE RIGHT,

-UPARROW - MOVE UP
+UPARROW - MOVE UP,
-LEFTARROW - MOVE LEFT
+LEFTARROW - MOVE LEFT,
-DOWNARROW - MOVE DOWN
+DOWNARROW - MOVE DOWN,
-RIGHTARROW - MOVE RIGHT
+RIGHTARROW - MOVE RIGHT,

 // Only works when you lose the game or a game has not begun yet SPACE - START NEW GAME